fractalpixel/selfextractor-compressor/README.md

 The packer requires that at least a few ASCII characters are not used anywhere in the original code (they will be used for separators, id prefixes, and such in the packed format).

 Backticks containing variable placements inside (e.g. \`foo $variablename bar\`) are unfortunately not currently supported, they will interfere with the way the source is packed.
+The tool will issue a warning if it finds them, and return the source unmodified.

 Note that this tool does not do any structural minifying.
 It is recommended to run the code through google-closure-compiler or a similar minifier first.
 The selfextractor-minifier is good at compressing repeating sections in already minified code, such as repeating system function calls, "return":s, "this."-instnaces, and so on.
 This packer also works fairly well on shader code that often has a lot of repeating "vec ":s and similar.